Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 R2803

-In a DESCRIPTION, the namespace attribute of the wsdl:import MUST NOT be a relative URI.
+In a DESCRIPTION, the namespace attribute of the wsdl:import

 R2002 To import XML Schema Definitions, a DESCRIPTION MUST use the XML Schema "import" statement.